tyleryouk/00os-origin/1000xdev/steam-integration/final-goal.md

 ### Testing Requirements

 1. **Test Infrastructure**
-   - Complete unit test suite using pytest for backend components
+   - Live endpoint tests using `requests` library to test running FastAPI instance
+   - Running FastAPI server required as prerequisite for testing
+   - Focus on validating endpoint reachability, response formats, and data correctness
    - Component testing with React Testing Library for frontend
-   - Integration tests with mocked HTTP responses
    - End-to-end tests for critical user flows
    - CI/CD integration for continuous testing
    - Standardized testing execution steps, including specific tool calls, are documented in `tool-call-processes.md`.

 2. **Test Coverage**
-   - Unit tests for all public methods
+   - Tests for all public API endpoints
    - Tests for all error handling paths
-   - Validation of all model constraints
+   - Validation of response formats
    - Tests for edge cases in API responses
    - Performance testing for response time requirements

-3. **Mock Strategy**
+3. **Testing Approach**
-   - Comprehensive mock responses for all API endpoints
-   - Simulation of network failures and delays
-   - Modeling of rate limiting scenarios
-   - Simulation of various authentication states
+   - Use a running instance of the FastAPI application for testing
+   - Make real HTTP requests using the `requests` library
-   - Representation of all possible inventory states
+   - No mocking of FastAPI's TestClient
+   - Focus on testing as an external client would
+   - Check application logs for error diagnostics

 ## Implementation Phases